GrigorisLionis/UCM/README.md

 # UCM
-UCM is an acronym for the UnContolled Manifold concept, which is a hypothesis on how the redundant kinematic mechanism of the human body moves.
+UCM is an acronym for the **UnContolled Manifold concept**, which is a hypothesis on how the redundant kinematic mechanism of the human body moves.
 The scope of this project is to implement the **UCM** apporoach on **real human walking** motion data.
-This work is executed under contract for a specific research group.
+This work is executed under contract for a  research group.
 ## A -very- short description of UCM
-UCM is a theoretical concept [^1] that essentially states that during a motion task where the human body controls a specific control variable in the task space , **most** of the joint variance belongs to the **null space** wrt this  specific control variable and nominal position.
+UCM is a theoretical concept [^1] that essentially states that during a motion task where the human body controls a specific control variable in the task space , **most** of the joint variance belongs to the **null space** of the kinematic chain wrt this  specific control variable and the nominal position.
 Obviously, this definition makes sense only when the task is *repeated* or where there is a naturally defined nominal position in the task space. (otherwise there is no notion of variance)
 [^1]:J.Scholz&G.Schöner,The uncontrolled manifold concept: identifying control variables for a functional task,Experimental Brain Research,1999,v126,289-306
 ## Implementing the UCM approach
-We are tasked to implement the UCM algorithm fora human walking task, and we are given the joint coordinates wrt -normalized- time, and a set of potential control varibles in the task space.
+We are tasked to implement the UCM algorithm for a human walking task, and we are given the joint coordinates wrt -normalized- time, and a set of potential control varibles in the task space.
 To solve the problem of implenenting the algorithm,  we use sympy toolbox to create a **symbolic representation** of the human lower kinematic chain.
-Alternatively we could have used the python robotics toolbox,but we opted for using sympy to have more direct understanding of the symbolic model produced.
+The code produces internally a anayltic model of the kinematic position of the body wrt the joint angles.
+Alternatively we could have used the python robotics toolbox which contains relevant functionality,but we opted for using sympy to have more direct control of the symbolic model produced.
 ### Algorithm for UCM calculations for human walk experiments
 * select control variable & construct symbolic representation of the Jacobian
 * select/construct nominal trajectory